jahwi/bget/README.md

 6. `BGET -info -usejs test`

 ## Contact
-If you're having an issue with bget, would like to submit a script, contact us at batchget [at] gmail [dot com]
+If you're having an issue with bget, or would like to submit a script, contact us at batchget [at] gmail [dot com]